hornos/flock/README.md

 TBD initial reset dyndns
 TBD [ansible shell](https://github.com/dominis/ansible-shell)

-### Core Servers
+### <a name="core"></a>Install Core Servers
-The following network topology is used.
-You have to use vboxnet0 as eth0 since bootp works only on the first interface.
-For a production or a cloud environment you have to exchange the two.
+The following network topology is used in the VirtualBox environment.
+You have to use `vboxnet0` as `eth0` since bootp works only on the first interface.
+For a production or a cloud environment you have to exchange the two interface (see above).

     Network  | VBox Net    | IPv4 Addr  | Mask | DHCP
     -------------------------------------------------
     system   | vboxnet0    | 10.1.1.254 | 16   | off
     external | NAT/Bridged |

-Create 3 VMs:
+Create 3 VMs (aka triangle):

     flock out 3 core centos64

-Start the boot/kickstart servers on your OS X host each in a separate Terminal tab:
+Start the boot servers on your OS X host:

     flock http
     flock boot

-Start the background flock:
+Start the machines in headless mode (`/` - means group, `@` - headless mode):

     vbox start /@core

-wait for the reboot signal and turn off the group:
+wait for the reboot signal and turn off the group.
+Mind that the installation is kickstart based, no user interventionis needed.
+The initial root password is auto-generated by the `flock out` command.

     vbox off /core

-Switch to disk boot make a snapshot and start again:
+Change the boot device to disk and start:

     vbox boot /core disk
     vbox start /@core